 What happens if you are sued for credit card debt?

 Assuming the credit card company is still holding onto the debt, you can be sued anytime within the statue of limitations (which vary state by state).
 That means it may be possible for them to sue now or years from now, up to whenever the statue of limitations is.

 If a lawsuit is filed and you get sued, then the judgment is typically for the full amount of the debt, plus interest and fees, as well as court costs and attorney fees.
 How that judgment can be enforced will depend on the state you live.
 In some states it might be possible for a creditor to request seizure of bank account balances or to place a lien on your house (but don’t worry, it’s highly unlikely that a credit card company can take your house).
-To the best of my knowledge, I believe all states allow wage garnishment by creditors except for Texas, Pennsylvania, North Carolina, and South Carolina (these are states where it still might be possible under certain conditions – i.e. if it’s the only way to fulfill a judgment).
-And, at least in Texas, your home is protected from any kind of judgments.
+To the best of my knowledge, I believe all states allow wage garnishment by creditors except for Texas, Pennsylvania, North Carolina, and South Carolina (these are states where it still might be possible under certain conditions – i.e. if it’s the only way to fulfill a judgment), though Texas has a homestead law that shields a person’s primary residence from judgments.